Connect with others who understand.

 • Stromal

-About 9 out of 10 cases of ovarian cancer are epithelial ovarian tumors.
-They develop in the epithelial cells found on the outer surface of the ovaries and fallopian tubes.
-Epithelial ovarian cancer is further divided into subtypes, the most common being serous cell carcinoma.
+Nearly 9 out of 10 cases of ovarian cancer are epithelial ovarian tumors.
+They develop in the epithelial cells found on the outer surface of the ovaries.
+Epithelial ovarian cancer is further divided into subtypes.
+The most common is high-grade serous cell carcinoma.

-Doctors assign cases of ovarian cancer a grade based on how abnormal a person’s cells look and how fast those abnormal cells are growing.
-Serous cell carcinomas can be early-grade — cancer cells that look similar to normal ovarian cells.
+Doctors assign cases of ovarian cancer a grade based on how abnormal the tumor cells look.
+Serous cell carcinomas can be early-grade — cancer cells that look closely similar to normal ovarian cells.
 And they can be later-grade — cancer cells that look very abnormal and are rapidly growing in a disorderly way.
-Later-grade serous ovarian carcinoma can spread quickly and often leads to a poor prognosis (outlook).
+Later-grade serous ovarian carcinoma can spread quickly and lead to a poor prognosis (outlook).
 About 3 out of 4 people with ovarian cancer have HGSC.

 Cancer develops when genes undergo changes.
 Genes tell cells what their jobs are and how to do them.
-Gene changes can cause cells to create abnormal proteins that force cells to grow too quickly, allow them to ignore signals that normally slow down growth, or make it difficult for cells to repair damage.
+Gene changes can cause cells to create abnormal proteins that force cells to grow too quickly.
+This may allow them to ignore signals that normally slow growth or make it difficult for cells to repair damage.

 With HGSC, cells often have certain types of gene changes.
 In fact, 19 out of 20 people with this cancer have changes in a gene called TP53.

-About 1 out of 4 people with HGSC have changes in their BRCA1 or BRCA2 genes.
+One small study showed that 1 out of 4 people with HGSC had changes in their BRCA1 or BRCA2 genes.
 Such BRCA gene mutations cause additional damage to build up within cells.
 In general, BRCA mutations are usually passed down within families.
-Those who are born with changes in these genes are more likely to be diagnosed with both ovarian and breast cancers.
+Those who are born with changes in these genes have a higher risk for ovarian cancer, breast cancer, or both.

 High-Grade Serous Carcinoma Risk Factors